Lois Lane: Modern Age

 In the second issue of Final Crisis, Lois and Perry are caught in an explosion triggered by Clayface destroying the Daily Planet and Lois is critically injured.
 In the third issue, it is revealed that only Clark's heat vision is keeping her heart beating.
 Clark is visited by a mysterious phantom who insists that he must depart Earth immediately if he is to save his wife's life.
 The story is continued in the 3D tie-in comic Superman Beyond, where the female Monitor Zillo Valla stops time around Lois, allowing Superman to leave her side for a while, recruiting him and several of his multiversal doppelgangers in a mission to save the entire Multiverse, promising care for Lois.
 After defeating the dark Monitor Mandrakk, Superman brings back a distilled drop of The Bleed and administers it to Lois through a kiss, restoring her to full health.
 Lois is later seen in Final Crisis #6, one of the few still free humans.

 After the events of Superman: New Krypton Superman must leave Earth for an undetermined amount of time swearing off his Earthly connections in the eyes of his fellow Kryptonians to keep an eye on General Zod the New Kryptonian military commander, but he secretly tells Lois he still considers her his wife and will come back to her.
-In the issues of Action Comics Lois has reunited with Christopher Kent who has aged to adulthood in the past months and became the new Metropolis hero Nightwing.
-Supergirl and Lana visit Lois' apartment to tell her the bad news that her sister Lucy Lane was killed during a battle with Supergirl.
-Lois doesn't believe that her sister is dead and refuses to accept the news until she has irrefutable proof.
+In the issues of Action Comics Lois has reunited with Chris Kent, who has aged to adulthood in the past months and became the new Metropolis hero Nightwing.
+Supergirl and Lana visit Lois' apartment to tell her that her sister Lucy Lane was killed during a battle with Supergirl.
+Lois does not believe that her sister is dead and refuses to accept the news until she has irrefutable proof.
 Lois asks Supergirl for a recovered piece of Superwoman's costume.